SMA stands for Simple Moving Average (SMA). It is variable so you can set exactly the value you want, for example, 20, 50, 200 trading days.

 How to add a SMA indicator

 It is very easy to add your own SMA indicator to any of your screens.
-Simply type the number of trading days in the box below SMA as shown below.
+Simply type the number of trading days in the box below SMA, 200 days is shown below.

 Note: Due to the added calculations, adding a SMA indicator to your screen will make the screener response time a bit slower.